btcpavao/practical-bitcoin-standard/money-management-wisdom/live-debt-free.md

 # Live Debt-Free

-This is the second step we should take: becoming and remaining debt-free.
+The second step you should take is becoming and remaining debt-free.
 The main goal is to eliminate wasteful outflows.

 ***